ZizouHuweidi/zizouhuweidi.github.io/src/content/post/hello-world.md

 ---
 title: hello, world!
-description: hello, world! examples in the languages that I use and or familiar with
+description: hello, world! examples in the languages that I keep in my toolbox
 publishDate: "13 March 2023"
 tags: [coding]
 ---